dweinga/Stock-Valuation/readme.md

 ## Current pitfalls
 A few problems that I hope to fix in the future:
 * Error handling - specially when there is a mistake with the ticker symbol.
-+ Input must be `int` numbers for the assumptions.
-* Hopefully, at some point, create a UI.
+* Hopefully, at some point, I plan to create a UI.